5thWall/5thwall.github.com/source/_posts/2012-11-08-ektron-synergy-dev-track-day-1.markdown

 same information which is a little disappointing but not entirely unexpected.
 Bill pushed using smartforms, which is what we've already found to be very good advice in general.
-Some things that were new for this year (as far as my recolection goes anyway) included a few suggestions about when to use various features and APIs.
+Some things that were new for this year (as far as my recollection goes anyway) included a few suggestions about when to use various features and APIs.

 ### SmartForm Fields vs MetaData